bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 how quickly the volume of the sample drops to 0 after the Note-off.

-Works only when the volume envelope is `On`.
+Works only when the volume envelope is on.

 You will usually have little use of the Fadeout setting, since the volume fall-off can be controlled using the volume envelope.